raspberrypilearning/lego-plotter/en/step_2.md

 --- task ---

 Run your code to see the values printed in the shell.
-If you have any errors, check that your code looks like this:
+If you get any errors, check that your code looks like this:

 --- code ---
 ---